cassiogroh/Letmeask/README.md

 ## 🧪 Technologies

-This project was made by using the following technologies?
+This project was made by using the following technologies:

 - [React](https://reactjs.org)
 - [Firebase](https://firebase.google.com/)